Swida-Alba/light_controller_v2/docs/SERIAL_MONITOR_GUIDE.md

 This will:
 1. Upload the protocol to Arduino
-2. Open a real-time visualization window (if PyQtGraph installed)
+2. Open a real-time visualization window (if matplotlib installed)
 3. Save all data to a CSV file

 The `--monitor` flag can appear anywhere in the command: